 1AFEKA - Tel-Aviv Academic College of Engineering, 69107 Tel-Aviv, Israel.

-*Correspondence author: E-mail: flaxer@afeka.ac.il.
+*Corresponding author.
+E-mail: flaxer@afeka.ac.il.

 Abstract

-In the last three decades, following the development of technology, the reduction of dimensions, and the reduction of the costs of electronic components, switching power converters have taken the bulk of the energy conversion market.
-This market, in principle, includes four types of conversion: DC-DC, DC-AC, DC-AC, and AC-AC.
-While the first three are implemented directly in a single conversion.
-The fourth type is implemented in an AC-DC-AC dual conversion, requiring two AC-DC and DC-AC serial converters.
-This article will present an innovative development of direct, stabilized, controlled, and protected AC-AC conversion.
-We have developed the first electronic transformer based on single AC-AC conversion - this unique topology, which combines high efficiency along with the advantages of dual-conversion power quality protection.
-The transformer we developed can lock on any line voltage (110 V or 220 V) with a frequency between 45 and 65 Hz.
-The stabilization is done by fast PWM technology that is implemented by two-way fast solid state switches.
-The control is implemented by a 150 MHz digital signal processor (DSP).
-The transformer has full-automatic digital protection against overcurrent and short-circuits on the outputs.
-The system we built in the first stage is a single-phase with a power of 4 kilowatts where the efficiency is better than 97% and the weight and the volume are about one-tenth of an electromechanical transformer.
+In the last three decades, technological developments reducing the dimensions and costs of electronic components have led to switching power converters taking the bulk of the energy conversion market.
+In principle, this market involves four types of conversion: DC–DC, DC–AC, AC–DC, and AC–AC.
+While the first three types are implemented directly in a single conversion, the fourth involves a dual AC–DC–AC conversion, requiring two serial converters.
+This article describes an innovative development of the first electronic transformer based on direct single-stage AC–AC conversion: a unique topology that combines high efficiency with the advantages of dual-stage power-quality protection.
+Our regulated electronic transformer is stabilized, controlled, and protected and can lock onto any line voltage (110 V or 220 V) with a frequency of 45 to 65 Hz.
+Stabilization is achieved via rapid pulse-width modulation technology, implemented via fast two-way solid-state switches; control is through a 150 MHz digital signal processor.
+The transformer has fully automatic digital protection against overcurrent and output short circuits.
+Our first-stage system is a single-phase device with 4 kW power in which the efficiency is better than 97% and the weight and volume are about one-tenth of an electromechanical transformer.

-Keywords: AC-AC Converter; Electronic Transformer; Power Converting.
+Keywords: AC–AC Converter; Electronic Transformer; Power Converting.